redhat-apac-stp/rosa-with-velero-restic/README.md

 You can obtain the identity of your OIDC provider using the rosa describe cluster command.

-Create a namespace for Velero with annotations and pre-assign a privileged security context to the Velero service account that is required by Restic and Velero f.
+Create a privileged security context for the Velero service account.

-	oc new-project velero
-	oc annotate namespace velero openshift.io/node-selector=""
 	oc adm policy add-scc-to-user privileged -z velero-server -n velero

 Prepare a Helm values.yaml file with the following contents: